 In December 2004, the FASB issued FAS No. 123R, Share-Based Payment, which is a revision of FAS No. 123, Accounting for Stock-Based Compensation, and supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees, and its related implementation guidance.
 FAS No. 123R establishes standards for accounting for transactions in which an entity exchanges its equity instruments for goods or services.
 It also addresses transactions in which an entity incurs liabilities in exchange for goods or services that are based on the fair value of the entity's equity instruments or that may be settled by the issuance of those equity instruments.
 FAS No. 123R requires an entity to recognize the cost of employee services received in share-based payment transactions, thereby reflecting the economic consequences of those transactions in the financial statements.
 This Statement applies to all awards granted on or after January 1, 2006, and to awards modified, repurchased, or cancelled after that date.
-We expect to recognize compensation cost on a prospective basis beginning January 1, 2006, for the portion of outstanding awards for which the requisite service has not yet been rendered, based on the grant-date fair value of these awards calculated under FAS No. 123 for pro forma disclosures.
+We will recognize compensation cost on a prospective basis beginning January 1, 2006, for the portion of outstanding awards for which the requisite service has not yet been rendered, based on the grant-date fair value of these awards calculated under FAS No. 123 for pro forma disclosures.
 We expect that adopting this Statement will not have a material effect on our future results.

 The American Jobs Creation Act of 2004 creates a temporary incentive for U.S. corporations to repatriate accumulated income earned abroad by providing a dividends received deduction of 85% for certain dividends from controlled foreign corporations.
 In December 2004, the FASB issued FASB Staff Position No. FAS 109-2, Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004.
 FSP FAS 109-2 provides accounting and disclosure guidance for this repatriation provision.
-We are currently evaluating the effects of this provision; however, we will not be able to complete our evaluation until Congress enacts certain technical corrections to relevant provisions of the Act.
+We are currently evaluating the effects of this provision.
 We are, therefore, not yet in a position to decide whether, and to what extent, we might repatriate foreign earnings.
-Based on our analysis to date, the range of possible amounts that we are considering for repatriation is between zero and \$50 million, with the respective tax liability ranging from zero to \$3 million.
+Based on our analysis to date, the range of possible amounts that we are considering for repatriation is between zero and \$30 million and the estimated tax effect is not significant.